EnglishSpanish

 A Treatment for Foot and Leg Dysfunction and Pain – Why Do I Need Orthotics?

-Your Brooklyn podiatrist, Dr. E, recommended using a foot orthotic to control, relieve or treat your foot disorder.
+Your Brooklyn podiatrist, Dr. E, recommended using a foot orthotic to control, relieve, or treat your foot disorder.
 These devices may relieve pain or prevent the return of painful foot symptoms through control of foot function and mechanics.
-You have questions about orthotics, and hopefully, this brochure will help answer your questions.
-Normally, the best orthotics are custom-made and specifically crafted to meet the needs of a particular patient.
+If you have questions about orthotics, this brochure will hopefully help answer them.
+Usually, the best orthotics are custom-made and specifically crafted to meet the needs of a particular patient.
 They may be combined with other forms of treatment, such as injections, medications, physical therapy, or surgery.
-Therefore they are an important component in treating and preventing many foot disorders.
+Therefore, they are an important component in treating and preventing many foot disorders.

 Laboratory Fabricated Orthotics

-Orthotics are custom-fabricated shoe inserts manufactured from many types of materials such as plastic, polypropylene, and graphite.
-They are worn on a full-time basis to control the way in which your foot functions as you walk.
-There are many kinds of orthotic devices, prescribed specifically to your activity level, foot problems, and other health factors.
+Orthotics are custom-fabricated shoe inserts manufactured from materials such as plastic, polypropylene, and graphite.
+They are worn on a full-time basis to control how your foot functions as you walk.
+Many kinds of orthotic devices are prescribed specifically to your activity level, foot problems, and other health factors.
 From walking to running, aerobics to basketball, orthotics can help you continue to enjoy your favorite activities.

-Functional foot orthotics are made from neutral position plaster or fiberglass castings, foam trays or 3-D foot scanned images provided by machines like the TOM-CAT foot scanning system.
-The practitioner sends these along with the clinical information to an orthotics laboratory, such as SOLO Laboratories Inc., where a technician reviews the cast or image and the prescription.
-Some labs like SOLO use computer-aided-design/computer-aided-manufacturing programs (known as CAD-CAM) to scan your foot impressions from the cast or foam tray for the best possible fit.
+Functional foot orthotics are made from neutral position plaster or fiberglass castings, foam trays, or 3-D foot scanned images provided by machines like the TOM-CAT foot scanning system.
+The practitioner sends these and the clinical information to an orthotics laboratory, such as SOLO Laboratories Inc., where a technician reviews the cast or image and the prescription.
+Some labs like SOLO use computer-aided-design/computer-aided-manufacturing programs ( CAD-CAM) to scan your foot impressions from the cast or foam tray for the best fit.

-After the order and image are approved for production, a technical specialist takes responsibility for the fabrication and the quality control of the individual prescription.
+After the order and image are approved for production, a technical specialist takes responsibility for the individual prescription’s fabrication and quality control.
 The custom-fabricated orthotics are sent to the prescribing doctor to dispense with instructions for the patient.

 Types of Orthotics

-Because we are born with different foot structures, and because we engage in different occupations and activities, there are specific grades of orthotics for individual patients.
+Because we are born with different foot structures and engage in different occupations and activities, there are specific grades of orthotics for individual patients.
 Orthotics can be used for children, adults, athletes, elderly patients, and often patients following surgery.
 Orthotics can be categorized into three general groups—rigid, semi-rigid, or soft/flexible—each with a specific purpose to either alter foot function or accommodate foot deformity.

 Rigid Orthotics

 Rigid orthotics offer maximum functional control, especially in regulating foot motion during the gait cycle.
-They are often made from plastic or different grades of polypropylene and are perfectly suited for the growing child in which stabilization of gait, support and proper growth alignment maintenance is important.
-Rigid orthotics are often used to treat foot and leg pain, leg length differences and abnormal foot function.
+They are often made from plastic or different grades of polypropylene and are perfectly suited for growing children, for which stabilization of gait, support, and proper growth alignment maintenance is important.
+Rigid orthotics are often used to treat foot and leg pain, leg length differences, and abnormal foot function.

 Semi-Rigid Orthotics